wp-plugins/enable-shortcode-and-php-support-in-text-widget/readme.txt

 To execute PHP in text Widget, ensure the PHP code to be executed is encapsulated in between PHP opening and closing tag `<?php ... ?>`

+Visit my blog [http://tech4sky.com/](http://tech4sky.com/) for the more information.

 == Installation ==

 = Step 1 =